 - Chevron owns more double-hulled tankers than any other oil company in the world in order to prevent oil spills.

-- 80% of the water used for refinery processes and landscaping is recycled or reclaimed water.
+- 80 percent of the water used for refinery processes and landscaping is recycled or reclaimed water.